 We have a strong partnership with a textile social enterprise in Cambodia, empowering women with working from home with their children, avoiding long travel times, with a good wage, flexible working conditions, and a path to financial independence.
 The same you'd expect for your own friends and family.

-Since our launch this year, we've already helped re-employ over 60 women with the growing worldwide demand for our organic face coverings.
-We've also donated back just over 250 to The Salvation Army Australia.
+Since our launch in April 2020 we've already helped re-employ over 60 women with the growing worldwide demand for our organic face coverings.
+We've also donated back just over 350 of our own masks to The Salvation Army Australia and St Kilda Mums.
 Our goal is to employ 500 women in Cambodia by 2025.

 I have a deep connection with Cambodia and its people, having lived there previously as a volunteer English teacher in Phnom Penh and in a rural Community.
 This changed me at the core forever.